Johan Sebastian Cammermeyer

 Johan Sebastian Cammermeyer (31 March 1730 – 7 February 1819) was a Norwegian priest.

 He was born in Copenhagen, and studied at the University of Copenhagen.
-He graduated with the cand.theol. degree, and moved to Norway in 1754.
+He graduated with a cand.theol. degree, and moved to Norway in 1754.
 He was a staunch Pietist and was influenced by Erik Pontoppidan.
 He is known as a curate in Bergen from 1775 to 1811, and also as the maternal grandfather of the famous poet Johan Sebastian Cammermeyer Welhaven.